BrooksCunningham/ngwaf-terraformify/README.md

 This tool imports your NGWAF settings to the Terraform state and generates the Terraform configuration for your NGWAF config in HCL.

+# TODO
+Fix bug!
+Need to account for the case where the Terraform state is stored remotely.
+Run a command like the following to generate the state file.
+`terraform state pull > terraform.tfstate`

 ## Feature list and status
 - [x] Corp Rules
 - [x] Corp Lists